dlguswo333/dlguswo333.github.io/markdown/2025/12-07-en-rental-car-travel-dolomites.md

 get in a trouble in case of an accident.
 You can decide flexibly on your own.

-I did not get a full cover insurance when I made the reservation online and he told me I could get one while explanation so I gladly took it.
+I did not get a full cover insurance when I made the reservation online and he told me I could get one during explanation so I gladly took it.
 I think full coverage insurance is a must for traveling abroad, since I reckon a few hundred dollars are cheaper than time, expense, and stress sorting things out just in case without the full cover.